 Taylor Energy sues the Coast Guard and its contractor to stop hasty actions that could cause harm to the environment.

-Out of an abundance of caution, Taylor Energy voluntarily takes action, deploying observation planes and cleanup vessels to investigate, quantify, and collect any oil that could be recovered.
+Out of an abundance of caution, in January, Taylor Energy voluntarily takes action, deploying observation planes and cleanup vessels to investigate, quantify, and collect any oil that could be recovered.
 The activation found only 10.2 gallons, and no oil was capable of collection- the sheen was too thin.

 To date, only trace amounts of oil has ever been capable of collection.